gcobos/leggedbot/README.md

-tetrabot
+leggedbot
 ========

-Instructions, code and tests to build a 4-legged robot
+Instructions, code and tests to build a legged robot